 There is also the presence of an amorous ghost who goes by the name of Geoffrey.
 He is especially fond of women with blonde hair and can often been felt in the Primrose Room.
 Due to his amorous nature, he’s known to staff as “Lover Boy”.
 Women have reported feeling him rubbing their feet and hearing the sound of a male singing in their ear.
 On occasion there has also been the reports of an invisible entity getting into bed with guests.

 All I can say is I’m thankful I didn’t read that until afterwards but I can say that I felt nothing in the room other than comfort of that bed.
 Maybe it’s because I don’t have blonde hair.

-If you’re room doesn’t have a TV (mine didn’t), there’s always one available for viewing in the Living Room but I honestly didn’t miss having one in my room.
+If your room doesn’t have a TV (mine didn’t), there’s always one available for viewing in the Living Room but I honestly didn’t miss having one in my room.
 Some rooms do have television sets.

 We used the dining room for our group breakfast one morning but typically the breakfast would be served in the Great Room which offers seating indoors and out on adjoining patio.

 And if history is your game, or you’re just looking for some games, head up to the loft of the Great Room where you’ll find a large checkerboard and other board games along with books full of history (haunted and otherwise) about the Inn and the surrounding area.

 Simple and homey are likely the goals for innkeepers Judy and Kenny.
 Judy escorted me to my room and make sure I knew where extra linens were and any other amenities I might need.

 And, of course, I was please to find plenty of mirrors in the room (full length and otherwise) which was important as I had no bathroom in my room.